The Hamilton School at Wheeler

 Hamilton has a lower division for students in grades 1-5 and a middle school division for students in grades 6-8.
 Class size ranges from 5-11 students, depending on grade level.
-Our total enrollment is about 68 students.
+Our total enrollment is approximately 73 students.
 Hamilton is overseen by a program director, an administrative assistant, and has 13 full time faculty members.
 The program also shares faculty members with other Wheeler divisions in art, music, library, and physical education.
 Preparing children for mainstream educational settings after they leave Hamilton is a primary goal of the program.

 Whether you are a prospective parent, an alumnus or just a casual visitor of our site, welcome.
 We have a wealth of information including links to everything on Wheeler’s website and connections to many learning differences resources throughout the country.

 In June 1992 Jonathan Green was appointed director of The Hamilton School at Wheeler.
 Jon graduated with a degree in Education from the University of Vermont in 1975 and earned a Masters Degree in Education from Harvard University in 1981.
 Jon brings to the field of learning differences 30 years of teaching experience.
 Prior to Wheeler, he taught students and administrated programs at the Landmark School in Beverly, Massachusetts and Mt.
 Abraham Union High School in Bristol, Vermont.